in ,

 202132.7%67.3%

-Through this analysis, we can clearly see that people are leaning toward the use of GLP-1 RAs for weight management.
+Through this analysis, we can see that people are leaning toward the use of GLP-1 RAs for weight management.

 mounjaro and ozempic for weight loss without diabetes